logicmagix/locomotive/README.md

 - Supports native Steam and Flatpak.
 - Keeps Steam UI minimized in the background *unless there are relevant messages or shader caching.
 - Truncates logs for clean runs.
-- Customizable non-game filtering via `~/.config/loco/non_games.conf`.
+- Customizable non-game filtering via `~/.config/locomotive/non_games.conf`.
 - Train-themed ASCII art and messages.
-- Launch your favorites quickly with the command `loco` followed by your favorite games ID number e.g. loco 42.
+- Launch your favorites quickly with the command `locomotive` followed by your favorite games ID number e.g. locomotive 42.
 - Game ID matches the games position in the library menu.

 ## Requirements